-Leadership priorities will be based upon one or more of the criteria below as identified by a committee consisting of teachers, administrators, and other Charter School stakeholders and approved by the Board.
+Leadership priorities will be based upon one or more of the criteria below as identified by a committee consisting of teachers, administrators, and other District stakeholders and approved by the Board.
+The decision as to whom and how many instructional and pupil service employees receive leadership premiums shall not be subject to collective bargaining and shall not become a part of the negotiated agreement.